 - 3.11.1 The technical assessments that accompany this planning application are based on the site layout parameters plans presented in Figure 3.2. - 3.11.2 The exact positions of each component including the stacks cannot be fixed as the detailed design has not been completed.
-Each technical assessment presented has therefore adopted a relevant worst case using the parameters plans to represent the worst-case impact at receptors.

-- 3.11.3 Tables 3.1 sets out the maximum and minimum dimensions of the main components of the Proposed Development which has been used as the basis for the various technical assessments presented in this ES to ensure a robust assessment based on reasonable and appropriate worst-case assumptions.
+Each technical assessment presented has therefore adopted a relevant worst case using the parameters plans (Figure 3.2 and Table 3.1) to represent the worst-case impact at receptors. - 3.11.3 Table 3.1 sets out the maximum and minimum dimensions of the main components of the Proposed Development which has been used as the basis for the various technical assessments presented in this ES to ensure a robust assessment based on reasonable and appropriate worst-case assumptions.
 This approach is referred to as 'the Rochdale envelope' approach. - 3.11.4 For clarity, the drawings enclosed with the Application represent one way in which the development could appear or be laid out, within those maximum design parameters.
 The design of the Proposed Development is not yet finalised and therefore the detailed design could vary in appropriate (and in EIA terms insignificant) respects from the drawings.
 We anticipate detailed designs would be reserved by condition.

-Table 3.1: Maximum design parameters for the Proposed Development
+Table 3.1: Maximum Design Parameters for the Proposed Development

-Development Component Maximum Design Parameter Absorber column and associated stack Up to 110m height above ground level (114.9m AOD) CO 2 regenerator/ stripper column Up to 60m height above ground level (64.9m AOD)
+Development Component Maximum Design Parameter Absorber and column and associated stack 70 m height above ground level (top of stack at 79.5 m AOD) Wet gas scrubber stack Up to 70 m above ground level (top of stack at 79.5 m AOD) CO 2 regenerator/ stripper column 65 m height above ground level (74.5 m AOD)